iagox86/dnscat2/doc/protocol.md

 ### Re-negotiation

-To re-negotiate encryption, the client simply sends a `NEGENC` message to the server with a new public key, encrypted and signed as normal.
+To re-negotiate encryption, the client simply sends a `NEGENC` message to the server with a new public key, encrypted and signed as a normal message.
 The server will respond with a new pubkey of its own, exactly like the original configuration (the only difference is, it's done over an encrypted channel).

+Validation is not re-done.
+The connection is assumed to still be valid.

 After successful re-negotiation, the client and server should both reset their nonce values back to 0.